 4. Parterre Garden

-The beautiful Parterre Garden is the most colorful of all that surround the Royal Palace of Aranjuez, I must say.
-It must be where beautiful flowers of all types and hues are found.
+The beautiful Parterre Garden is the most colorful of all that surround the Royal Palace of Aranjuez, where beautiful flowers of all types and hues are found.
 The flowers were in blooming and exploding in all colors that the whole garden was such a fascinating sight.
 Parterre is in front of the West portion of the Palace.

 5. Jardin del Principe